-The results of this report are only applicable to the Fund's contribution for Fiscal Year Ending 2021.
+The results of this report are only applicable to the Fund's contribution for Fiscal Year Ending 2023.
 Future results may differ significantly from the current results presented in this report due to such factors as the following: plan experience differing from that anticipated by the assumptions; changes in assumptions; and changes in plan provisions or applicable law.

 The actuarial assumptions are based on the draft 2019 Experience Study dated October 23, 2019 and approved by the Division of Pensions and Benefits (DPB).
-Both the mortality assumption and the investment return assumption were updated to more closely reflect future expectations for the Fund.
 The assumptions reflect our understanding of the likely future experience of the Fund and each of the assumptions represents a best estimate of future experience.